-As of October 2019, we don't know how various county Sheriffs are handling the resentencing referral process or what criteria they could be using.
-The Ella Baker Center for Human Rights has supported several dozens of individuals in this process by providing template letters, feedback, and support.
-We have either not heard back from Sheriffs' offices or received notices of denial from those offices.
+The Sheriff can also recommend people for PC section 1170(d)(1) resentencing who are serving their sentences in jails.
+We don't know how various county Sheriffs are engaging the resentencing referral process or what criteria they could consider using.
+The Ella Baker Center for Human Rights has supported several dozens of individuals in this process by providing template letters, feedback, and support back in 2019.
+We either never heard back from Sheriffs' offices or received notices of denial from those offices.
 To the best of our knowledge, there has not been a systematic review of how or whether Sheriff offices are exercising their PC section 1170(d)(1) powers to refer people in county custody back to court for resentencing.
+Given the impact of the COVID-19 pandemic and recent jail population reduction orders in California counties (including Orange County and Riverside County at the end of 2020), some Sheriffs may be more willing to use their PC 1170(d)(1) powers to refer people back to court than before.